The Buried Village of Te Wairoa is New Zealand’s mini version of Pompeii, the Roman city buried when Mt Vesuvius erupted. Mt Tarawera? Is our volcano.

-Te Wairoa itself would have to be the birthplace of tourism in New Zealand.
-Wealthy visitors would come from all around the world to see, photograph, paint, sketch and bathe in the mineral waters at the famous Pink and White Terraces, touted at the time as being the eighth wonder of the world.
+Te Wairoa would have to be the birthplace of tourism in New Zealand.
+Wealthy visitors would come from all around the world to see, photograph, paint, sketch and bathe in the mineral waters at the nearby famous Pink and White Terraces, touted at the time as being the eighth wonder of the world.

 I really have to give it to the travellers back in those days.